meshalf/Dates-Dataset/README.md

-# Collaborative Dual Attentive Autoencoder for Recommending Scientific Articles
+# A Machine Learning Approach for Classifying Date Fruit Varieties at the Rutab Stage

 ## Overview
 > This repository contains a subset of the dataset used in the research project titled: “A Machine Learning Approach for Classifying Date Fruit Varieties at the Rutab Stage.”